Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 **Darkness** creates a heavily obscured area.
 Characters face darkness outdoors at night (even most moonlit nights), within the confines of an unlit dungeon or a subterranean vault, or in an area of magical darkness.

 ### Blindsight
-A creature with [[Blindsight]] can perceive its surroundings without relying on sight, within a specific radius.
+A creature with [[blindsight]] can perceive its surroundings without relying on sight, within a specific radius.
 Creatures without eyes, such as oozes, and creatures with echolocation or heightened senses, such as bats and true dragons, have this sense.

 ### Darkvision
-Many creatures in fantasy gaming worlds, especially those that dwell underground, have [[Darkvision]].
+Many creatures in fantasy gaming worlds, especially those that dwell underground, have [[darkvision]].
 Within a specified range, a creature with darkvision can see in darkness as if the darkness were dim light, so areas of darkness are only lightly obscured as far as that creature is concerned.
 However, the creature can't discern color in darkness, only shades of gray.

 ### Truesight
-A creature with [[Truesight]] can, out to a specific range, see in normal and magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.
+A creature with [[truesight]] can, out to a specific range, see in normal and magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.

 Furthermore, the creature can see into the Ethereal Plane.

 ## Food and Water
-Characters who don't eat or drink suffer the effects of [[Exhaustion]].
+Characters who don't eat or drink suffer the effects of [[exhaustion]].
 Exhaustion caused by lack of food or water can't be removed until the character eats and drinks the full required amount.

 ### Food
 A character needs one pound of food per day and can make food last longer by subsisting on half rations.
 Eating half a pound of food in a day counts as half a day without food.